DANS-KNAW/dans-frontend-framework/README.md

 Deployment is done using Docker containers and a Github Action that listens for changes to folders inside the apps folder.
 Current pipeline:

 1. Make changes to an app.
+2. The pipeline uses the .env files located in the [IST secrets repo](https://github.com/DANS-KNAW/IST-ohsmart-secrets) when building.
+So make sure these are up to date.
-2. Create pull request for main branch and merge into main.
+2. Create pull request for main or demo branch and merge into main or demo.
+Main is used for the production website, so is only to be updated for tried and tested releases from the demo branch.
-3. A fresh Docker image should be created on the [DANS Dockerhub](https://hub.docker.com/u/dansknaw).
+3. After merging the pull request, a fresh Docker image should be created on the [DANS Dockerhub](https://hub.docker.com/u/dansknaw) for each app that's been modified.
 If not, check Github Actions for errors.
 4. See the [Deployment repo](https://github.com/DANS-KNAW/ohsmart-deploy) for further steps.

 ## Authentication with Keycloak

-This framework is usually setup to make use of Keycloak for authentication and storing user data, like target credentials/.
+This framework has been developed to make use of Keycloak for authentication and storing user data, like target credentials.
 See the [user-auth package](/packages/user-auth/README.md) for more info.